-The game known as Blackjack Challenge is a property of The Star Casino, which is located in Sydney, Australia.
-As such, this interesting new twist on blackjack can only be found at this particular location.
+The game known as Blackjack Challenge is a property of The Star Casino, located in Sydney, Australia.
+As such, they are the only place with this new twist on the classic.
 Reports on Blackjack Challenge generated by local players first began appearing online around 2012.

 Deposit Options include:

 - Great Graphics and Sounds that are Updated Frequently